 The General Rule: Physical Presence in the State

 The current default rule throughout the United States is that you must collect sales tax on Internet sales to customers in those states where your business has a “physical presence.”
 The physical-presence rule is based on a 1992 United States Supreme Court decision, Quill Corp. v.
 North Dakota, that addressed the obligations of mail-order businesses to collect sales tax on out-of-state sales.
 The decision has been extended to include online retailers.
-Generally speaking, a physical presence means such things as:
+Generally speaking, physical presence means having:

 Example 2: You are operating solely out of an office in Fayetteville, Arkansas and make a sale to a customer in Springdale, Arkansas: You are required to collect sales tax from the Springdale customer.